billp/TermiNetwork/README.md

 ## Usage

 1. Create a swift file called **Environments.swift** and define your environments by creating a struct like this.
+Then set your active invironment inside the setup function

 ```swift
 struct Environment {